Thursday, April 21, 2022

 Other signs that may indicate high cholesterol are:

 This is not by any means an exhaustive list of signs.
 You may have all of them, you may have none or one, but it is recommended by the NHS that you ask your GP for a health check if you are worried particularly if you are over 40, by far the best thing you can do is to actively take steps to lower your cholesterol levels.

-By making small but significant lifestyle changes now, you can do much to avoid the need for medication and the difference to your health and life expectancy will be immeasurably improved.
+By making small but significant lifestyle changes now, you can do much to avoid the need for medication and the difference in your health and life expectancy will be immeasurably improved.

-To find out additional information about high cholesterol as a health condition and the cholesterol medications that we provide, please click here.
+To find out additional information about high cholesterol as a health condition and the cholesterol medications that we provide, please contact us